-DOMAIN 2: THE CLASSROOM ENVIRONMENT Component 2a: Creating an Environment of Respect and Rapport Elements: Teacher interaction with students • Student interactions with other students LEVEL OF PERFORMANCE UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Teacher interaction with at least some student interactions are some students is negative, demeaning, sarcastic, or inappropriate to the age or culture favoritism, or disregard for the students.
+students 3 DISTINGUISHED 4 Teacher interactions with students general reflect genuine respect and caring for individuals as well as groups of te to the students.
+Students appear to trust udents. the teacher with sensitive or the information. enerally Students demonstrate genuine caring for one another and monitor one another's treatment of peers, correcting classmates respectfully when needed.
+VIRONMENT Respect and Rapport interactions with other PERFORMANCE PROFICIENT Teacher-student interactions are friendly and demonstrate general caring and respect.
+Such interactions are appropriate to the age and cultures of the students.
+Students exhibit respect for the teacher.
+Student interactions are generally polite and respectful.
+DOMAIN 2: THE CLASSROOM ENVIRONMENT Component 2a: Creating an Environment of Respect and Rapport Elements: Teacher interaction with students • Student interactions with other students LEVEL OF PE BASIC 2 Teacher-student interactions are generally appropriate but may reflect occasional inconsistencies, favoritism, or disregard for students cultures.
 Students exhibit only minimal respect for the teacher.
-Student interactions are characterized by conflict, are denonstrate by conflict, sarcasm, or put-downs.
-Students do not demonstrate genuine structions are generally caring for one another and monitor polite and respectful.
-Students demonstrate genuine caring for one another and monitor one another's treatment of peers, correcting classmates respectfully Compone Elements: Teach UNSATISFACTORY Teacher interaction with at some students is negative, demeaning, sarcastic, or inappropriate to the age or of the students.
-Students et disrespect for the teacher.
+Students do not demonstrate disrespect for one another.
+DOMAIN Component 2a: Elements: Teacher intera UNSATISFACTORY 1 Teacher interaction with at least some students is negative, demeaning, sarcastic, or inappropriate to the age or culture of the students.
+Students exhibit disrespect for the teacher.
 Student interactions are characterized by conflict, sarcasm, or put-downs.
-ELEMENT Teacher interaction with students Student interactions with other students in it by, for example, revising drafts their work, initiating improvements and taking initiative that they value Students demonstrate attention to their active participation, curiosity, 4 and assignments, and classroom Instructional outcomes, activities Students appear to have internalized these expectations. detail and take obvious pride in Students demonstrate through the importance of the content. on their own or helping peers. expectations for all students. interactions convey high DISTINGUISHED Elements: Importance of the content • Expectations for learning and achievement • Student pride in work insistence on work of high quality ന students demonstrate consistent Instructional outcomes, activities and assignments, and classroom enthusiasm for the content, and expectations for most students.
-Students accept the teacher's and demonstrate pride in that ш Teacher conveys genuine interactions convey high ERFORMANC Component 2b: Establishing a Culture for Learning DOMAIN 2: THE CLASSROOM ENVIRONMENT PROFICIENT commitment to its value. work. Δ. responsibility to do good work but invest little of their energy into its and assignments, and classroom expectations for student learning Instructional outcomes, activities interactions convey only modest N little conviction and only minimal apparent buy-in by the students. importance of the work but with Students minimally accept the щ 0 Teacher communicates EVEL and achievement.
+ELEMENT Teacher interaction with students Student interactions with other students in it by, for example, revising drafts and taking initiative that they value their work, initiating improvements Students demonstrate attention to their active participation, curiosity, 4 and assignments, and classroom Instructional outcomes, activities detail and take obvious pride in internalized these expectations.
+Students demonstrate through the importance of the content. on their own or helping peers. expectations for all students.
+Students appear to have interactions convey high DISTINGUISHED Elements: Importance of the content • Expectations for learning and achievement • Student pride in work insistence on work of high quality ന students demonstrate consistent Instructional outcomes, activities and assignments, and classroom enthusiasm for the content, and expectations for most students.
+Students accept the teacher's and demonstrate pride in that ERFORMANCE Teacher conveys genuine interactions convey high Component 2b: Establishing a Culture for Learning DOMAIN 2: THE CLASSROOM ENVIRONMENT PROFICIENT commitment to work. Δ. responsibility to do good work but invest little of their energy into its and assignments, and classroom Instructional outcomes, activities interactions convey only modest expectations for student learning N little conviction and only minimal apparent buy-in by the students. importance of the work but with Students minimally accept the щ 0 Teacher communicates EVEL and achievement.
 BASIC quality. complete a task rather than to do high-quality work. pride in their work.
 They seem to important or has been mandated Instructional outcomes, activities and assignments, and classroom Students demonstrate little or no content, suggesting that it is not Teacher or students convey a expectations for at least some be motivated by the desire to negative attitude toward the UNSATISFACTORY interactions convey low by others. students.
 Student pride in work Importance of the content Expectations for achievement learning and ELEMENT